Alphacode22/MusicVisuals/README.md

 - Each entity is drawn on the screen every frame

 # What I am most proud of in the assignment
 - Creating more complex shapes from easier shapes.
-I managed to create a more complex looking amplitude wave from the sin wave
+I managed to create a more complex looking amplitude wave from the sin wave.
+- I manage an awesome cube display called cube part which is one of the highlights of my project.
+- I made a good attempt at learning PVectors from creating the Orbit part

 # Markdown Tutorial

 # References(Added Here)
 - Waves